microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 Advantages:

-* The lookup of any node by path requires at most **O(log(n))** chunk downloads.
+* The lookup of any node by path requires at most `O(log(n))` chunk downloads.
-* Editing a node requires at most **log(n)** chunk uploads.
+* Editing a node requires at most `log(n)` chunk uploads.
 * The scheme is conceptually simple and it's straightforward to break the tree into chunks.
 There is no structural/shape analysis of the tree required to figure out the chunk boundaries, i.e. it doesn't need a special chunking algorithm at all; the "chunking algorithm" is just the B-tree algorithm.
 * A suboptimal implementation could use an off-the-shelf B-tree library for quick prototyping.
 However, a production implementation would very likely want optimizations which necessitate a custom B-Tree implementation (see Potential Optimizations below).

 Drawbacks:

 * The chunking process is inflexible.
-Traversing trees of certain shapes will require jumping around to different parts of the B-tree even when traversing nodes that are adjacent in the `logical tree`.
+Traversing trees of certain shapes will require jumping around to different parts of the B-tree even when traversing nodes that are adjacent in the logical tree.
 There is no sort order or chunk size that can guarantee good locality for all regions of a tree of arbitrary shape.
 Accessing any node in the tree is an asynchronous operation because any part of the logical tree might belong to a chunk that has not yet been downloaded.
 * The implementation is significantly more complicated than the Simple Chunk Tree.

 Potential Optimizations: